Uncategorised

 But the current approach is creating deep divisions within our society leading to suspicion, distrust and rage.
 These divisions are going to be detrimental for the same vulnerable communities that the government wishes to protect.
 The damage to social cohesion will be difficult to repair and will adversely impact our future well-being.

 Denmark has removed all restrictions with 90% vaccination above fifty but 75% overall.
-Michael Bang Petersen, a psychologist advising the Danish government says that much of this success is due to the Danish government’s wiliness to trust the citizens and explain what is being done and why.
+Michael Bang Petersen, a psychologist advising the Danish government says that much of this success is due to the Danish government’s willingness to trust the citizens and explain what is being done and why.
 New Zealand is also a high trust society.
 The government would be well advised to follow the lead of Denmark.

 When are anti-vaxxers not anti-vaxxers?
 Read More »